 (3.79 strides / s) * (2.45 m / stride) = 9.286 m/s

-Wayde van Niekerk simply has the best combination of stride length & frequency we’ve ever seen from a 400m runner.
+Wayde van Niekerk simply has the best combination of stride length & stride frequency we have ever seen from a 400m runner.
+This would be true of any world record holder, but what is interesting about van Niekerk is that he is much more reliant on stride length.

 Žiga P. Škraba